francoiskroll/FramebyFrame/README.md

 10/05/2023
 Caught error which affected results when analysing by windows-of-interests and ZT0 was _not_ 9 AM.
 In such case, it was incorrectly assuming that ZT0 was 9 AM.
 Now, it back-calculates ZT0 from the timestamps in the RAWs.csv data, which should return exactly what the user gave as `zt0` when running `vpSorter`.
 This is to avoid asking ZT0 to the user repeatedly, which also prevents the user making a mistake (i.e. giving a different ZT0 than they gave to `vpSorter`).
 It returns the result of this calculation to Console so user can check.

+### v0.12.0
+05/10/2023
+Minor edits:
+* `genotypeGenerator` was generating file omitted.txt which listed wells labelled as empty or excluded.
+I never found this file to be useful, so `genotypeGenerator` does not generate it anymore to avoid creating a mess in the user's directory.
+* DOCUMENTATION of `ggFramerate`; `ggActivityTraceGrid`; `ggActivityTraceByGroup`; `ggSleepTraceByGroup`; `multiBehaviourParameter`; `rawToMiddur` were still mentioning parameter `zebpath` but that was deleted a while ago.
+Note, code for `rawToMiddur` also had the parameter in function definition, but was not used in actual code.
+Now, only documentation for `vpSorter` mentions `zebpath`, which is correct.
+* `importRAWs` added clear error if the `ffpath` is incorrect.